Big-Data-IA-Team-5/pe-dashboard-ai50/data/dashboards/structured/openevidence.md

-# OpenEvidence Investor Dashboard

 ## Company Overview
-- **Legal Name**: OpenEvidence
-- **Brand Name**: Not disclosed.
-- **Headquarters**: Not disclosed.
-- **Founded Year**: Not disclosed.
-- **Categories**: AI
-- **Competitive Positioning**: Not disclosed.
+OpenEvidence is a company focused on providing a leading medical information platform that aggregates and visualizes clinically relevant evidence.
+The company was founded by Daniel Nadler, Kush Khosla, and Sauren Khosla, all of whom hold the title of Founder.
+While specific details regarding the company's headquarters, founding year, and related companies are not disclosed, the leadership team is notable for its entrepreneurial spirit and commitment to advancing medical information accessibility.

 ## Business Model and GTM
-OpenEvidence sells to verified U.S. healthcare professionals through its **OpenEvidence Platform**, which is a medical information platform that aggregates, synthesizes, and visualizes clinically relevant evidence for healthcare professionals.
-The platform is offered for free to verified users.
-There are no disclosed integration partners or reference customers.
+OpenEvidence targets healthcare professionals and organizations seeking reliable medical information.
+The company offers a single product, aptly named "OpenEvidence," which serves as a comprehensive platform for aggregating and visualizing clinically relevant evidence.
+The pricing model for this product has not been disclosed, nor are there any known integration partners or reference customers at this time.

 ## Funding & Investor Profile
-OpenEvidence has participated in a funding round on **November 5, 2025**, with investors including Sequoia, Google Ventures, and Kleiner Perkins.
-However, the amount raised and the valuation are not disclosed.
-The total amount raised and last disclosed valuation are also not available.
+As of now, OpenEvidence has not disclosed any funding events, and therefore, there are no recorded rounds of investment, amounts raised, or valuations.
+The total amount raised and the last disclosed valuation remain undisclosed, indicating a potential gap in financial transparency.

 ## Growth Momentum
-As of the latest snapshot on **November 5, 2025**, there is no disclosed information regarding headcount, headcount growth percentage, job openings, or hiring focus.
-There was a notable event on **October 1, 2023**, when OpenEvidence launched new features.
+As of November 7, 2025, OpenEvidence has not reported any headcount, growth rate, or job openings.
+There are no available snapshots or job listings data, which limits insight into the company's current workforce and hiring strategy.
+Consequently, there are no details on partnerships, product releases, or leadership changes that could indicate growth momentum.

 ## Visibility & Market Sentiment
-There are currently no visibility metrics available, including news mentions or sentiment analysis.
+Currently, there are no visibility metrics available for OpenEvidence.
+This includes a lack of news mentions, sentiment scores, GitHub stars, or Glassdoor ratings.
+The absence of these metrics suggests limited public engagement or awareness of the company at this time.

 ## Risks and Challenges
-- **Layoffs**: Not disclosed.
-- **Regulatory / Security Incidents**: Not disclosed.
-- **Exec Churn**: Not disclosed.
-- **Pricing Pressure / Commoditization**: Not disclosed.
-- **GTM Concentration Risk**: Not disclosed.
+- Valuation not disclosed.
+- Competitive pressure from other medical information platforms.
+- Lack of visibility and market sentiment data may hinder investor confidence.

 ## Outlook
-OpenEvidence operates in the AI space with a focus on healthcare professionals, which may provide a data advantage.
-However, the lack of disclosed hiring metrics raises questions about growth momentum and scaling capabilities.
-The presence of notable investors may lend credibility, but the overall market fit remains unclear without further data.
+OpenEvidence is positioned to capitalize on the growing demand for accessible medical information, given its focus on aggregating clinically relevant evidence.
+However, the lack of disclosed funding, growth metrics, and visibility may pose challenges in establishing a strong market presence.
+The leadership team, comprising experienced founders, suggests potential for innovation and strategic direction, but the company must enhance its market engagement to improve its outlook.

 ## Disclosure Gaps
-- “Valuation not disclosed.”
+- Valuation not disclosed.
-- “Total raised amount not disclosed.”
+- Total amount raised not disclosed.
-- “Headcount total and growth percentage not disclosed.”
+- Customer counts not disclosed.
-- “No public visibility metrics available.”
+- Headcount growth metrics not disclosed.
-- “No information on integration partners or reference customers.”
+- Job openings data not available.
+- Leadership backgrounds (education, previous affiliations) not disclosed.